rainbow494/lunch/README.md

 ----

 ## Plan Feature
+- Display accounts summary.
-- Display account of each guys.
+- Display account stated of each user.
-- Display account stated of each guys.
+- Edit account stated of each user.
-- Send mail to each guys when account blow the warning line.
+- Send report to each guy when account below the warning line(less then 10).
+- Send report to every one on Friday afternoon.

 ----

-## Architecture?
+## Scaffolding

+- Front End
     - Bootstarp
     - Jquery
+    - KnockoutJS

+- BackEnd
     - Nodejs
+        - bluebird
+        - cron
+        - mailgun

+- WebApi
+    - mailgun

+- DataBase
     - MongoDB

+- Building
     - Gulp

+- Deployment
-- AWS
+    - AWS-EC2-Ubuntu